Jigsaw-Code/outline-sdk/README.md

 > ⚠️ **Warning**: This code is under development and in Alpha state.
 There's no guarantee of stability.
-> Give it a try and help us shape the APIs that will help you.
+> Give it a try and help us shape the APIs that you need.

 ## Advantages